 The kids are alright, and we came up with sweet tooth builds for the promising riders!
 We understand smaller or "just starting" rippers who demand the best bike birthday money can buy.
 Rocbird and its Junior versions have updated frame aesthetics as enduro/singletrack machines to make climbs easier and descents even more playful.
-The new progressive Horst suspension design has been updated for trail geometry, and the mullet wheels setup provides a superb track feeling!

-Rocbird Junior is a taylor-made enduro machine for the youngest rolling on a 27.5/26-inch mullet setup.
-This junior bike with suspension built on proven and truly made for gravity X-fusion components is perfect for watching kids passing you at the bikepark.
-Rocbird Junior in this size has retained the progressive 160 mm of travel, leaving the young rider full freedom on trail and enduro routes.
-11-speed Shimano Deore drivetrain with 11-51T Sunrace cassette and 4-piston Tektro M535 brakes guarantee a great day in the bikepark!
+The new progressive Horst suspension design has been updated for trail geometry, and the mullet wheels setup provides a superb track feeling!Rocbird Junior Medium is a taylor-made enduro machine for the youngest rolling on a 27.5/26-inch mullet setup.
+This junior bike with suspension built on proven and truly made for gravity components is perfect for watching kids passing you at the bikepark.
+Rocbird Junior in this size has retained the progressive 160 mm of travel, leaving the young rider full freedom on trial and enduro routes.

 The smallest Rocbird has all the features like the bigger ones, packed in a frame designed for kids 130-145 cm tall.
-A combination of two wheel sizes (26" and 24"), 130 mm of frame travel, kids-tuned MTB suspension from X-fusion with a 130 mm fork, and brake/shifter levers optimized for kids' hands - all that is needed to stay calm and keep watching how your little devils grow.
+A combination of two wheel sizes (26" and 24"), 130 mm of frame travel, kids-tuned MTB suspension with a 130 mm fork, and brake/shifter levers optimized for kids' hands - all that is needed to stay calm and keep watching how your little devils grow.